Yoga Education For Children

 Piotr Redinski New York Times

 Lalita has studied yoga for Over 30 years.
 She has augmented her vast experience with Tara Rachel Jones's Flower Yoga training.
-"How To Teach Yoga To Children" is an intensive program inspired by Waldorf and Montessori pedagogies.
+"How To Teach Yoga To Children," an intensive program inspired by Waldorf and Montessori pedagogies.
 Its focus is child-centered, and educational.
 Lalita serves several schools around New York City, including the

 Rudolf Steiner School and